Birds Eye: Europe

 In June 1938, Frosted Foods was formed to exploit the Birds Eye Frozen Foods brand in the UK.

 In 1943, Unilever acquired T. J. Lipton, a majority stake in Frosted Foods (owner of the Birds Eye brand in the UK) and Batchelors Peas, one of the largest vegetables canners in the United Kingdom.

 Birds Eye also operated a factory in Grimsby, mass producing a range of fish and vegetable based frozen foods, moving to Unilever's Ladysmith Road site for the mass production of fish fingers in 1955, this factory closed 2005, with the loss of 650 jobs.
-The fish finger became the company's staple product, being developed in 1955 at its factory in Lowestoft, by H A J Scott, and test marketed in the south of England before mass production began.
+The fish finger became the company's staple product, being developed in 1955 at its factory in Great Yarmouth, by H A J Scott, and test marketed in the south of England before mass production began.
+Production of fish fingers moved to the manufacturing site in Lowestoft in 1986.
 One of the company's main UK pea processing sites is in Gipsyville, Hull; the company formerly operated a large pea processing factory in the same area; it opened in 1967 and closed in 2007.

 On August 28, 2006, it was confirmed that Unilever had agreed to the sale of the UK brand, held since the late 1930s, to private equity house Permira for £1.2bn.